 Step 7.
 Ask others for editing help

-Make sure to ask for feedback from everyone who receives your story, from judges to fellow writers.
+Make sure you ask for feedback from everyone who receives your short story, from judges to fellow writers, whether published or not.
 You’ll hopefully get a good mix of compliments and constructive criticism.
-This will help you discover what worked well and what you need to improve, all of which you’ll use as the foundation for writing your next short story.
+This will help you discover what worked well and what areas need improvement, all of which you’ll use as the foundation for writing your next piece of fiction.
 That’s the real key to perfecting this, and indeed any, newfound craft: practice.

-“You become a different writer when you approach a short story,” says Zadie Smith.
+“You become a different writer when you approach or write a story,” says Zadie Smith.
 “When things are not always having to represent other things [as in a novel], you find real human beings begin to cautiously appear on your pages.”

-A well-done short story is a microcosm for humanity.
-Regardless of what kind of writer you are, what you write about it, or how you choose to portray it, your story will be a success if you do so with genuine heart.
+Crafting a well-written narrative means that you've achieved a microcosm for humanity.
+Regardless of what kind of writer you are, what you write about it, or how you choose to portray it, your short fiction will be a success if you do so with genuine heart.
 It could be about aliens or elephants or inanimate objects — as long as it contains that key emotion, other people will find themselves moved by it.
 You may even end up turning it into a novel or novella someday.

 But remember: writing short stories is not merely a path to greatness.
 A truly heart-wrenching short story is greatness in and of itself.

 Are you a writer of short fiction?
-What are your tips for crafting a short story?
+What are your story writing tips?
 Leave any thoughts or questions in the comments below!
 And if you're looking for inspiration, check out our writing prompts and short story ideas!